PHYSICAL félagið

 Improv for Dance Enthusiasts educational formats support the development of personal, social, and cultural awareness competencies, which manifest through teaching/learning within inclusive, diverse, and safer spaces.
 We stand for inclusivity and transparency towards our participants and create an open learning environment for both beginners and experienced dance enthusiasts to share the passion for dance.

-North Atlantic Islands Dance Network
+North Atlantic Islands Dance Network (NAI)

 The North Atlantic Islands Dance Network (NAI) was established in 2023 to connect emerging artists within the field of dance in the North Atlantic Islands.
 The network aims to create a community of collegues to share resources and support each other's initiatives.
+In 2024, their first project,t “A Chance to Dance,” took place in Tórshavn, Faroe Islands, “Bridges” took place in 2025 in Nuuk, and “Stages” is set to take place in Reykjavik in August 2026.

 Projects are financially supported by:

-Capital Fund Nuuk, Tórshavn, Reykjavik
+Örvar, Mentagrunnur Landsins (FO), NAT, Capital Fund Nuuk, Tórshavn, Reykjavik.

 General inquiries, please contact